-We have three types of directors: independent directors, external directors (who are also independent in nature), and "regular" directors.
-For purposes of complying with the Nasdaq Listing Rules to list the Company's ADSs on the Nasdaq Capital Market, our board of directors is comprised of five independent directors (of which two are external directors).
+We have two types of directors: independent directors and "regular" directors.
+For purposes of complying with the Nasdaq Listing Rules to list the Company's ordinary shares on the Nasdaq Global Market, our board of directors is comprised of seven independent directors.